divio/divio-cloud-docs/reference/docker-docker-compose.rst

 ..  admonition:: Required database service configuration

-    The Divio CLI expects that the database service will be called ``database_default`` (or, in some older projects, ``db``).
+    The Divio CLI expects that the database service will be called ``database_default`` (or, in some older applications, ``db``).
 If the name is changed, operations such as ``divio app pull db`` will fail.

     The ``volumes`` directive needs to map the container's ``/app`` directory as described above, for the same reason.